2019 NFL Season: Full Schedule, Line, And TV Coverage For Week 1

 - Denver Broncos at Oakland Raiders (-0.5) – 10:20 p.m. on ESPN

-The opening season of the 2019 NFL season is just about ready to kickoff and bring about a long season of action, unpredictability, and hard hits.
+The opening games of the 2019 NFL season are just about ready to kick off and bring about a long season of action, unpredictability, and hard hits.